Shrubberer/code-with-quarkus/README.md

 # This example is based on Quarkus hello world
+Health endpoints have been added
-Three different versions exist in separate branches.
+Also three different versions exist in separate branches.
 They can be deployed with the Tekton pipelines example found here: https://github.com/Shrubberer/code-with-quarkus-gitops.git